Pangala

 Pangala is a village situated in Udupi taluk of Udupi district, Karnataka.
 India's National Highway number 66 (NH 66) connecting Mangalore (Kudla or Mangaluru) to Mumbai (Bombay) passes through this village.
 The village is on the north banks of Pangala river.
-The Pangala river joins Arabian sea near Mattu.
+The Pangala river joins Arabian Sea near Mattu.
 The Shankarapura village which is famous for its jasmine flowers is nearby.
 The Janardhan temple of Pangala village has been renovated.
 One of the branches of Vijaya Bank is located in this village.
 According to the Indian Census of 2001, Pangala has a population of 1,948 (including 903 males, 1,045 females) in 438 households.
 Pangala Utsava is celebrated every year.
 Postal code for Pangala Post is 576122.

-Pangala Belongs Kapu assembly constituency and Udupi Chikmagalur parliamentary constituency.
+Pangala belongs to Kapu assembly constituency and Udupi Chikmagalur parliamentary constituency.
 The BICO is located in Pangala.

-Demographics of Pangala

-Tulu is the Local Language here.
-Other than Tulu, people also Speak Kannada and Bearry.